Take a 1-min quiz to get a Pilates Plan Male Female

 Frequently Asked Questions

-A: While all of the Pilates principles are important, breath is considered to be the most important.
-Joseph Pilates stressed the importance of breath throughout the exercises, and believed that it was the key to unlocking the full benefits of Pilates.
+Breath is considered to be the most important principle in Pilates.
+Joseph Pilates stressed the importance of breath throughout the exercises and believed that it was the key to unlocking the full benefits of the practice.
+While all six principles work together, breath underpins every movement and makes the other principles possible.

-A: Control is the ability to move your body in a coordinated and controlled manner.
+Control is the ability to move your body in a coordinated and deliberate manner.
 This requires focus, concentration, and precision.
-Pilates can help you to develop better control over your body and the way it moves.
+Pilates can help you develop better control over your body and the way it moves, which may translate into more efficient everyday movement.

-A: Joseph Pilates designed his system of exercises to improve overall health and well-being.
+Joseph Pilates designed his system of exercises to improve overall function and everyday movement.
 Today, Pilates is often used as a way to improve physical fitness, flexibility, and strength.
 However, the ultimate goal of Pilates is to move with ease and fluidity (flow).

-A: While balance is helpful, it is not necessary.
+While balance is helpful, it isn’t essential.
 There are many modifications that can be made to exercises to make them easier or more challenging, depending on your level of balance.

 The Bottom Line

-Pilates is a system of exercises that are based on 6 principles: breath, concentration, control, precision, whole body commitment, and flow.
+Pilates is a system of exercises that’s based on 6 principles: breath, concentration, center, control, precision, and flow.
 These principles are all important in order to get the most out of your Pilates practice.

 DISCLAIMER: